virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 You can install a few custom add-ons within a single manifest, therefore, add-ons can be installed to:

 - an existing environment, if installation type is *update*

 - a new environment, if installation type is *install*.
-In this case, add-ons will be installed sequentially one by one right after a new environment set up.
+In this case, add-ons are installed sequentially one by one right after a new environment setup.

 All the add-ons will have installation type *update* by default.

 The example below shows how to pass the add-on identifier to *installAddon* action.
 This add-on should be described in the *addons* section.
-The custom add-on with the *firstAddon* identifier will create a new file in a compute node in the *tmp* directory.
+The custom add-on with the *firstAddon* identifier will create a new file in the *tmp* directory on a compute node.
 ``` json
 {
 	"type": "update",